Whatsapp Icon

 Patient Support and Resources: Managing EGFR-Mutated Cancers

 Being diagnosed with cancer that has an epidermal growth factor receptor (EGFR) mutation can be overwhelming.
 However, advancements in targeted therapies have significantly improved treatment outcomes.
-It's important for patients and their families to know about the various support groups and resources available.
-Additionally, understanding how to manage side effects and incorporating wellness and lifestyle tips can enhance quality of life during treatment.
+Patients and their families need to know about the various support groups and resources available.
+Additionally, understanding how to manage side effects and incorporating wellness and lifestyle tips can enhance the quality of life during treatment.

 Support Groups and Resources